 My students are children in the village, coming to class is like going to a healthy playground to temporarily leave their phones and technology games.
 The children really enjoy the way "teacher Thu" teaches.
 It is very engaging, easy to understand, easy to remember, conveying beautiful messages in a gentle, natural way.

-The letter teaches children to be polite, to help others, to protect the environment by "turning trash into flowers", that is, collecting recyclable trash and selling it to raise funds for charity.
+The letter teaches children to be polite, to help people, to protect the environment by "turning trash into flowers", that is, collecting recyclable trash and selling it to raise funds for charity.

-Every few months, Thu organizes a "mother's foot washing" ceremony so that the children can practice filial piety.
+Every few months, Thu organizes a "mother's foot washing" ceremony for the children to practice filial piety.
 Occasionally, she initiates a movement to make simple toys to sell to contribute to the fund.
 The children are very happy with that work.

 At the end of 2022, Thu opened another class in Bac Giang , but after a short time, the monk wanted to send her to Ho Chi Minh City to study, so both classes officially stopped operating.